Dwurian/DATA-310/project_1.md

-# Project 1 - Housing Price Prediction
+# Project 1 Response - Housing Price Prediction

 This is a report on Project 1, housing price prediction.
 In this report, I will describe the data, specify the model, analyse the model output, and then rank the homes from best to worst deal.
 I will also include two ways of implementing the zipcode of each home's address as a spatial variable,